dimokaramanlis/subunit_grid_model/README.md

 Model optimization happens on the GPU for performance reasons, but a GPU is not strictly required.
 Replacing `gpuArray` arrays with standard `single` or `double` arrays will do the job.

+To "install" the repository, just clone it or download and unpack a ZIP version of it (<1 min).

 ## Model fitting and predictions using data from the paper

-These can be downloaded from the repository https://gin.g-node.org/gollischlab/Karamanlis_Gollisch_2023_RGC_spiketrains_natural_movies_and_subunit_models.
+Data can be downloaded from the repository https://gin.g-node.org/gollischlab/Karamanlis_Gollisch_2023_RGC_spiketrains_natural_movies_and_subunit_models.
 First you need to download and unpack the datasets in the same path as the repository.
+Demos are expected to produce informative figures at their end and are expected to run for up to a few minutes for subunit model fitting (on a normal desktop computer with a GPU).

 ### Flashed gratings
 The script `demo_flashed_gratings.m` will guide you through data loading and model fitting.
 This script also uses the fitted model to generate predictions for natural images.